 — Helen Pidd (@helenpidd) April 20, 2012

-#Breivik says he masked his IP address to make himself anonymous on the internet, to prevent himself being flagged by intel services.
+#Breivik says he masked his IP address to make himself anonymous on the internet, to prevent himself being flagged by intel services.9.59am: After lauding al-Qaida for its members' willingness to "embrace" martyrdom, Breveik reveals how he overcame his own fear of death.
+His reference to samurai fits with his own perception of himself as some kind of heroic warrior.

 — Paul Brennan (@paulrbrennan) April 20, 2012

-Breivik says he combated fear of death through Christian prayer and the Japanese Bushido "warrior codex" used by samurai fighters.
+Breivik says he combated fear of death through Christian prayer and the Japanese Bushido "warrior codex" used by samurai fighters.9.54am: Proceedings are underway once more, with Breivik being questioned by his defence counsel about al-Qaida, who the accused has referred to as "methodological role models" during the trial.

 — Helen Pidd (@helenpidd) April 20, 2012